eclipse-cyclonedds/cyclonedds/docs/manual/security/dds_security.rst

 for encryption and :term:`AES-GMAC` for message authentication.

 Security plugins are dynamically loaded.
 The locations are defined in |var-project-short|
-configuration or Participant QoS settings:
+configuration or participant QoS settings:

 - :ref:`//CycloneDDS/Domain/Security/AccessControl/Library`
 - :ref:`//CycloneDDS/Domain/Security/Authentication/Library`